mastodon/documentation/content/en/admin/migrating.md

 You should also copy over the `.env.production` file, which contains secrets.

-Optionally, you may copy over the nginx, systemd, and pgbouncer config files, or rewrite them from scratch.
+Optionally, you may copy over the nginx, systemd, and PgBouncer config files, or rewrite them from scratch.

 ### During migration {#during-migration}